 Place ciabatta on prepared baking sheet.
 Top with ½ tsp. olive oil and remaining Parmesan (reserve a pinch for garnish).
-Bake until golden brown, 10-12 minutes.
+Bake in hot oven until golden brown, 10-12 minutes.

 While ciabatta bakes, add pasta, kale, meatballs, and a pinch of salt and pepper to soup.
 Combine remaining cornstarch with 1 tsp. water and stir into soup.